aregtech/areg-sdk/README.md

    #pragma comment(lib, "areg")
    ```

+This ensures that the components and header files of AREG SDK and its dependencies are installed on the machine and can be used.
+For detailed information of installing and integrating with `areg` package, see the appropriate [integrate `areg` package](./docs/wiki/AREG-PACKAGE.md) document.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>

 ### Service Creation and Development

-Services can be created by following the ["Hello Service!"](https://github.com/aregtech/areg-sdk/blob/master/docs/HelloService.md) tutorial, with step-by-step guidance for local and public services.
+Services can be created by following the ["Hello Service!"](./docs/HelloService.md) tutorial, with step-by-step guidance for local and public services.
 Generated service interface files integrate with CMake or Visual Studio projects.
 Service Providers extend **xxxStub**, and Service Consumers extend **xxxClientBase**.

 ### Example: Defining an Application Model

 When developing Service Provider and Service Consumer components, developers can easily decide whether these components should run in the same process (multithreading) or in different processes (multiprocessing).
-This decision is made when defining the _application model_.
-Below is an example of how to set up a model where the Service Provider and Service Consumer components run in the same process but on different threads.
+This decision is made when defining the **Application Model**.
+Below is an example of how to set up a *model* where the Service Provider and Service Consumer components run in the same process but on different threads.

 ```cpp
 BEGIN_MODEL("ServiceModel")